pytorch/rfcs/RFC-0038-cpython-support.md

 ## **Motivation**

-CPython release schedule is regularly cadenced every year.
+CPython follows annual release cycle.
 Given that the amount of work to enable and sunset versions yearly is fixed, we should be proactive in how we handle these tasks.
 This RFC suggests an updated policy we want for CPython version support, CI/CD requirements and the proposed yearly timeline for enablement/sunsetting.

 The key requirements driving this proposal are: